Abe wants to make Trump's North Korea talks even more complicated

 In one of the most dramatic incidents, two of South Korea's most famous filmmakers, actress Choi Un-hee and director Shin Sang-ok, were abducted in Hong Kong and held in North Korea for years, forced to make movies for then leader Kim Jong Il.
 The two escaped while visiting a film festival in Vienna in 1986.

 While the majority of victims of this state kidnapping program were South Koreans, Japanese citizens were also targeted.
 Tokyo currently recognizes 17 people as having being abducted by North Korea.
-In 2002, Kim Jong Il admitted during a visit by then Japanese Prime Minister Junichiro Koizumi that North Korean agents had abducted 14 Japanese nationals.
+In 2002, Kim Jong Il admitted during a visit by then Japanese Prime Minister Junichiro Koizumi that North Korean agents had abducted 13 Japanese nationals, seven women and six men.

 According to Koizumi, Kim "offered his apologies, expressing his regret" for his government's past actions.
 Following Kim's admission, five Japanese nationals were permitted to visit their homes again, none returned to North Korea.